How DRIP Works

 | Commission | Usually zero | Zero |

 Synthetic DRIP through your brokerage is the most practical option for most Canadians.
 The key limitation is whole-shares-only reinvestment: if your quarterly dividend is $47 and the share price is $60, you buy zero shares that quarter and receive $47 in cash.
 The dividend accumulates until it's large enough to purchase a full share.
+If you want to compare DRIP support across Canadian brokers before you commit to a platform, see the full Canadian Brokers Guide.

-The DRIP Buffer: When Reinvestment Is at Risk
+The DRIP Buffer: When Reinvestment Is at risk

 DRIP only works reliably when your quarterly dividend income comfortably exceeds the share price.
 As a stock's price rises over time, the amount needed to buy even one share increases — and your quarterly dividend may eventually fall short.
 This is called price creep, and it's one of the most overlooked risks in a DRIP portfolio.